 The philosophy of the School of Nursing at Palm Beach Atlantic University is one that is Christ-centered and focused on the success of the students, professionally, spiritually, and personally.
 The faculty and administration actively engage students in the discovery of the meaning of Christ-centered care for others.
 Providing care takes place in community settings, hospitals, local and global missions, as well as primary education for the community.
-General System’s theory is one that encompasses interactive systems comprised of physiological and spiritual systems.
-System thinking is particularly useful, because it allows analysis of each system individually and each system as a whole creating a holistic approach.
 Nursing application, synthesis, and evaluation of practice is essential in our ever changing healthcare.
 The outcome of nursing education at Palm Beach Atlantic University is a competent nurse who is reflective, inquiring, and is able to apply nursing theory within the context of the Christian worldview while recognizing the needs of the patient, family, and community.

 This uniquely Christian perspective influences all aspects of our philosophy regarding the study and practice of nursing.